 Since then, Musicall has expanded rapidly, offering its programs in multiple locations across Miami-Dade County.
 In 2014, Musicall expanded to Hialeah and West Flagler, reaching over a hundred children with the program for children with special needs and prep classes.
 The following year, Musicall opened its Orchestra Program and hosted its first Growing Musicall Lives event, offering free workshops and music performances to showcase the importance of music education.
 Musicall also launched its first Summer Camp, providing children with or without any previous musical exposure with a fun and enriching experience.
 In addition, Musicall established enrichment programs at two Miami-Dade County public schools and opened a new site at South Miami Middle School, serving 150 children.

-2016- Second edition of our Growing Musicall Lives, funded by the Miami Dade Department of Cultural Affairs.
-On this occasion, we collaborated with the School of Music of FIU, Thomas Armour Youth Ballet, and Florida Guitar Foundation.
-Second Summer Camp at South Miami Middle School with 207 campers, receiving for the first time funds from Summer Arts & Science Camps for Kids Grant, enabling 21 children to receive full scholarships.
+In 2016, Musicall held the second edition of Growing Musicall Lives, collaborating with the FIU School of Music, Thomas Armour Youth Ballet, and the Florida Guitar Foundation.
+Its second Summer Camp at South Miami Middle School reached 207 campers and received funding from Summer Arts & Science Camps for Kids Grant, enabling 21 children to receive full scholarships.
 Musicall also introduced its Youth Symphony program, providing advanced musical training to high school students and mentoring younger participants.

-In January 2018, we applied and were the Children’s Trust grant recipients for Afterschool Programs and Summer Camps.
-This opportunity funded three new sites; at Frances S. Tucker Elementary at West Coconut Grove, Palm Glades Prep in Princeton, and Miami Jackson Highschool in Allapattah, where children receive academic support, literacy, social-emotional learning, music, and physical activity.
+In 2018, Musicall was awarded a grant from the Children’s Trust, which enabled it to fund three new sites at Frances S. Tucker Elementary in West Coconut Grove, Palm Glades Prep in Princeton, and Miami Jackson Highschool in Allapattah.
+These sites offered academic support, literacy, social-emotional learning, music, and physical activity.